MicrosoftDocs/learn/learn-pr/azure/develop-app-that-queries-azure-sql/includes/5-exercise-connect-aspnet-to-azure-sql.md

     This code iterates through the rows in the model, and outputs the data in each field.

-1. The completed file should look like this:
+1. The completed **Index.cshtml** file should look contain the following code.

     ```cshtml
     @page